apexstudios/tool-package/Guides/Arcanist/How to apply changes from revisions to your working copy.md

 arc export --revision D123 --git > revD123.patch
 ```

 Now, only using `arc export --revision D123 --git` would be enough.
 But this will simply output the patch in the command line directly and is therefore unuseable.
 We want to save it in a file instead.
-The `> [filename]` tells the command line to "catch" the output and save in in a file.
+The `> [filename]` tells the command line to "catch" the output and save in a file.

 The same command for a `unified` patch: